Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 livelihood, you can see this is the amount

-of people with no education at all.
 And you see that in the oldest group, it's

 around forty percent.